 An anorexic production job does little to dent the ferocious nature of Hirax‘s powerful debut released during thrash metal’s infancy.
 A blistering crossover thrash / speed metal exercise in full-throttle riffing, Hirax may have been a little rough around the edges but their often undervalued contribution to the scene is actually undeniable.

-With one of the most distinctive voices in thrash – as an ambassador for the genre as well as a vocalist – frontman Katon W. De Pena is a Thrash icon.
+With one of the most distinctive voices in thrash – as an ambassador for the genre as well as a vocalist – frontman Katon W. De Pena is a thrash icon.
 His melodic John Cyriis (Agent Steel) meets Eric A.K.
 (Flotsam And Jetsam) wail was the perfect foil for his bandmate’s hardcore punk infused bouts of maddening metal.

 14 tracks in just over 30 minutes signals just how fast these guys actually played and precious few could match them for speed in ’85!
 Trading finesse for brute force, the likes of “Bombs Of Death” – an all time thrash classic – still managed to drip-feed a little melody into the mix, enabling Hirax‘s barely in control barbarity to warrant repeat listening.

-It’s raw, it’s passionate, it is thrash circa 1985 and Raging Violence still relishes using your head as a punching bag nearly 35 years later!
+It’s raw, it’s passionate, it is thrash circa 1985 and Raging Violence still relishes using your head as a punching bag nearly over 35 years later!